 The information is sourced from the Ministry's Fisheries Assessment Plenary Reports.
-The Plenary Reports are available for each species here and here.
+The Plenary Reports are available for each species here.
 The information provided in this table is only intended to be a general summary.
-It is not intended to take the place of the
+It is not intended to take the place of the Plenary Reports.

 Species name: These are the names in common usage for each species throughout New Zealand.
 The corresponding Maori and scientific names can be found in the Plenary Reports.